cdklabs/aws-delivlib/CONTRIBUTING.md

 You can use the following npm scripts to manage the pipeline:

-* Make sure to `npm run build` (or `npm run watch`) to compile the pipeline code
+* Make sure to `yarn build` (or `yarn watch`) to compile the pipeline code
-* `npm run pipeline-diff` - runs `cdk diff` against the deployed pipeline
+* `yarn pipeline-diff` - runs `cdk diff` against the deployed pipeline
-* `npm run pipeline-update` - runs `cdk deploy` to update the pipeline
+* `yarn pipeline-update` - runs `cdk deploy` to update the pipeline

+## Testing

+We have good coverage of unit tests that should be testing the bulk of the logic in delivlib.
+For every contribution and change, we expect them to be covered by unit tests, where appropriate.

+Besides this, there is a delivlib instance deployed to an AWS account (712950704752) that configures a delivlib pipeline for the package [aws-delivlib-sample](https://github.com/awslabs/aws-delivlib-sample).
+This instance can be used to test and validate your local changes.
+To do this,

+1. Build the package - `yarn build`
+2. Setup credentials to our AWS account: 712950704752
+3. Execute `yarn test update`.
+This will update the delivlib instance and the command will halt at a user prompt.

+At this point, you will find the resources created by delivlib in the stack whose ARN is printed to the console.
+Wait for the deployment to complete, and are then free to test and verify that your changes had the intended effect.

+Once complete, continue following the instructions and prompts until the end.q

 ## Releasing a New Version

-Before releasing a new version, you first run an integration test to ensure that the various features are working.

-Here is how to execute an integration test:

-1. Setup credentials to our test AWS account: 712950704752
-2. Execute `npm test update`.
-This will update the integration test infrastructure.
-  Wait until deployment has finished, and follow the prompts.

 Every commit pushed to master will be picked up by the build & release pipeline automatically, so there's nothing manual you need to do to release a new version.

-### Cleanup

-Updating the integration tests leaves a lot of junk resources behind them.
-Make sure to go into the AWS console for account 712950704752 and delete them afterwards (you can use the create date to figure out if it has been used for this test run):

-* S3 buckets
-* KMS keys
-* CloudWatch log groups

 ## Licensing